- The first month on the job is crucial, and you should spend time learning about the company, its products, processes, and CRM.

 - Study the case studies of satisfied customers and find out how the product helped the customer.

 - Get familiarized with the past customers and the few key accounts the sales teams are currently working on.

 - Schedule a meeting with the top performer and understand how they are approaching sales.

 - Shadow your teammates and listen to how they conduct sales calls.

 - Listen to the sales calls recorded by the top performer and make a note of phrases, rapport-building techniques as well as closing strategies used by them.

-- Learn how much time does it take to convert a deal into sales and which steps are involved.
+- Learn how much time it takes to convert a deal into sales and which steps are involved.